ankumar/software-design/README.md

 1. Seeding

 [![Imagine this for an enterprise's cloud infra:](https://github.com/ankumar/architecture/blob/main/images/Open%20Infrastructure%20Map.png)](https://openinframap.org/#8.78/37.7325/-121.3816)

-[VS Code success 10 years journey By Erich Gamma (The "Gang of Four")](https://www.youtube.com/watch?v=hilznKQij7A&list=PLj6YeMhvp2S6uB23beQaffszlavLq3lNq), Evolution & journeys are always fascinating from learning perspective, like all over night successes, 10+ years and 100s of man years of work!

 > Open-source software has made it easier for software developers to study and learn programming by looking at real-world working software.
 But what about software design?
 Building architects (not software) study thousands of buildings in their training and career.
 Software developers, in contrast, only study a handful of other large software designs.
 This means we repeat mistakes that we would have been able to avoid, should we be able to learn from others.
 >